ioccc-src/winner/markdown.md

 ````

-## Do NOT add trailing slash on void HTML elements
+## Please do NOT add trailing slash to HTML elements

 Please do **NOT** use a trailing slash on [void HTML
 elements](https://github.com/validator/validator/wiki/Markup-»-Void-elements).